How RTÉ Is Run

 Licence revenue from both of these bodies is paid to the Department of Communications, Climate Action & Environment (DCCAE).
 DCCAE then makes a grant-in-aid of the appropriate amount to RTÉ.

 RTÉ receives part of the TV Licence Fee to support RTÉ's public services.

-Approximately 7% of licence revenue goes to the BCI Broadcasting Fund.
+Approximately 7% of licence revenue goes to the BAI Broadcasting Fund.
 Revenue from this fund can be applied for by independent producers / broadcasters for specific projects of a public service nature.
 In addition, An Post is paid for providing collection and enforcement services.